A Message from the University of Maine Chief of Police, Roland LaCroix:

 Because of the unique nature of a university community and the activities that take place in it, UMaine officers are “specialists.”
 They are practitioners of a kind of police work that makes them a vital and positive force in the community that they protect and serve.

-Employing the principles of community policing, our officers are empowered to work in partnership with the community to prevent crime and solve problems that affect students, faculty and staff.
+Our philosophy is to employ the principles of community policing.
+UMPD officers are empowered to work in partnership with the community to prevent crime and solve problems that affect students, visitors, faculty, and staff.
 The community’s well-being, providing service and assistance whenever possible and supporting the academic environment are factors in our day-to-day operations.

 Roland J. LaCroix Jr.